MythicalGames/dgoods/example_usage.md

 Now that we have set the tokenconfig data, we are free to create and issue tokens.
 Before actually issuing tokens to an account, we must first create the token type.
 This allows us to set properties such as if the token will be fungible, transferable, burnable etc and what the max supply should be.
+Note we are not doing time based mintint, but if we wanted to we would set `max_issue_days` to some value other than 0 and set max_supply to 0.
+Alternatively, you can set a max issue time and a max supply.

 ```
 cleos push action dgood.token create '{"issuer": "dgood.token",